 If you have been brought into a business to “turn it around”, it is often due to the fact that the incumbent (or recently departed) manager did not understand the business finances sufficiently (or at all).
 I have worked in businesses that pay scant regard to a detailed P&L, I think the most astonishing was a privately owned business where the monthly P&L “data” went something like this:

 Yes, Direct, Indirect, Sales, General Admin, transport costs; just about everything needed to understand the business was conveniently wrapped up into two, opaque, cost centres.
 It’s fair to say that I had difficulty in understanding how the business could improve without having any financial information to work with but I got there, eventually, yet what took over a year could have been done in half the time.

 What struck me about this arrangement is that the owner followed a methodology that I refer to in other posts and that is key indicators (also Key Performance Indicators.
 KPI).
-He looked at the daily sales and then, at the end of the month, how much cash he had generated to pay his staff and pay off his creditors, he followed his own, KPI and it worked for him.
-For me this is hand to mouth cash management and creates too much stress, it’s best to leave this to people who have a desire for ulcers and migraines.
+He looked at the daily sales and then at the end of the month calculated how much cash he had generated to pay his staff and his creditors – he followed his own KPI and it worked for him.
+In my opinion, this is hand to mouth cash management and creates too much stress, it’s best to leave this to people who have a desire for ulcers and migraines.
 Some detail is essential to manage your business or area.

 Back to your new chum(s) in finance; you will gain their respect once you begin to understand the inner workings of their end of month efforts.
 If you can work with them to find a method of daily or weekly financial forecasting then all the better for you, as this will allow you and your team to focus on “real time” operational performance.